TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-create-failure-aad-tsg/solution-ad-connection-failure.md

 # AD connection failure

 <!--issueDescription-->

-We have checked the cluster and it seems that cluster creation failure is due to an AADDS connection issue<br>
+We have checked the cluster and it seems that cluster creation failure is due to an AADDS connection issue.

 We already asked AAD support help to further investigate the issue.
 If any update, we'll let you know.<br>